AlabamaASRL/asset_asrl/doc/examples/ReentryExample.rst

 =====================

-As a next example, we will solve a classic real world problem outlined by Betts in [ref].
+As a next example, we will solve a classic real world problem outlined by Betts in [1].

+*[1] *Betts, J.T.
+"Practical methods for Optimal Control and Estimation Using Nonlinear Programming", Cambridge University Press, 2009*

 This problem involves maximizing the glide range of the Space Shuttle during reentry.
 The dynamics are written in spherical coordinates and incorporate gravity and an empirical model for the lift and drag characteristics of the shuttle.
 The controls are the angle of attack and bank angle of the vehicle and the objective is to maximize the final latitude subject to the initial and terminal conditions given in eqY.